distributed-system-analysis/pbench/docs/Agent/installation/rpm_based_installation.md

 	```

     :::{note}
-	- This documentation source describes Pbench Agent 0.72, and here's where you find the RPMs [ndokos/pbench-0.72](https://copr.fedorainfracloud.org/coprs/ndokos/pbench-0.72).
+	- This documentation source describes Pbench Agent 0.72, and [here's](https://copr.fedorainfracloud.org/coprs/ndokos/pbench-0.72) where you find the RPMs.
 	- There are some RPMs that are shared between versions (e.g. pbench-sysstat).
-We maintain those in the [ndokos/pbench](https://copr.fedorainfracloud.org/coprs/ndokos/pbench)
+We maintain those in [ndokos/pbench](https://copr.fedorainfracloud.org/coprs/ndokos/pbench) repo.
-    - On RHEL based system enable subscription manager & also enable EPEL repo.
+    - On a RHEL-based system enable the subscription manager and enable the `EPEL` repo.
 	:::

 2. Install Pbench Agent package